 You can grab a cup of water or sports drink from the table if you need, and it’s out of T2 onto the final leg…..the

-The 6Km run is almost entirely through woodland and open countryside with off road running shoes being an option if it’s wet.
-Again, the run has a few hills but don’t worry too much – there’s a long, fast downhill through the ferns to the finish line!
+The 6km run is almost entirely through woodland and open countryside with off road running shoes being an option if it’s wet.
+Again, the run has a few hills but don’t worry too much – you’ll have our team of enthusiastic volunteers encouraging you on, and it’s a long, fast downhill to the finish line!

 Run Route on Strava